Blintox/Pico_RCM_Injector/README.md

 ## Instructions

 1. Flash latest .uf2 to pico from releases
-2. Power pico with 5v through VBUS and Ground (must be VBUS and 5v)
+2. Power pico with 5v through VBUS and Ground (must be VBUS and 5v).
+Pico led should slow blink while waiting for device.
-3. Put device in RCM mode and connect powered pico through usb-c
+3. Put device in RCM mode and connect powered pico through usb-c.
+Pico led should be solid green while injecting payload.
 4. Afer Payload Delivery disconnect pico

 ## Hardware Notes